 Tests you may have

-To prepare for chemotherapy and between cycles, you will have a number of tests to help plan treatment:
+Before chemotherapy and between cycles, you will have several tests to help plan treatment, including:

 - weight and height measured to work out the right dose